cryostatio/cryostat-legacy/README.md

 client assets will still be included into the built image.

 ## RUN
-For a basic development non-containerized smoketest, use `mvn compile exec:java`.
+For a basic development non-containerized smoketest, use `mvn prepare-package exec:java`.

 For a Kubernetes/OpenShift deployment, see [container-jfr-operator](https://github.com/rh-jmc-team/container-jfr-operator).
 This will deploy container-jfr into your configured cluster in interactive